Mumford & Sons: Wilder Mind and Delta (2015–2020)

 Mumford & Sons confirmed their return on 14 January 2015 with the announcement of a headline performance at the 2015 Bonnaroo Music Festival.
 Mumford and Sons headlined the Reading & Leeds Festivals in 2015.
 In the following weeks, many other dates were added to their 2015 UK & Ireland tour.
 On 30 April 2015, the band announced an intimate show at Brighton Corn Exchange exclusively to members of their mailing list.
 The gig took place on 1 May 2015.
 Mumford & Sons promoted their new album with several TV appearances and radio broadcasts, including a Live Lounge special for BBC Radio 1, The Graham Norton Show, Saturday Night Live on NBC, Later... with Jools Holland on the BBC the Late Show with David Letterman, and live streamed concerts for iHeartRadio and SiriusXM.
 On 13 April 2015, the band announced a 16-date North America tour in-between summer festival dates; the tour started on 2 June 2015 in Brooklyn, New York.

 For Record Store Day on 18 April 2015, the band released the coordinates of stores where fans could attend to listen to Wilder Mind in full on vinyl record, over two weeks before its release.
 The band also released a limited edition 7" record of "Believe"/"The Wolf" for the event.
 Wilder Mind was released 4 May 2015.
 Wilder Mind debuted at number one in the UK, the US and Australia.
 On 17 June 2016, Mumford & Sons released an EP titled Johannesburg.

-Delta (2018–2020)

 On 20 September 2018, the band released a new single, "Guiding Light", introducing their new album titled Delta on BBC Radio 1.
 The second single, "If I Say", was released on 25 October.
 Delta was released on 16 November 2018, with appearances from Maggie Rogers, Yebba, and Gill Landry.
 The LP was produced by Paul Epworth, and was recorded mainly at The Church Studios in London.
 On 14 October 2019 Mumford & Sons was announced as a headliner at Okeechobee Music & Arts Festival.
 On 23 October 2019, the band released "Blind Leading the Blind", a song that was recorded during the Delta sessions but was not completed in time for the album.
 To commemorate the end of the Delta Tour, which was cut short by the COVID-19 pandemic, the band released a six-track live EP titled Delta Tour EP, which consisted of various live recordings from the tour.
 The release included live covers of "Hurt" by Nine Inch Nails, "Blood" by the Middle East, and "With a Little Help from My Friends" by the Beatles.
 Featured guest artists included Gang of Youths and the Milk Carton Kids.
 The band also released an early demo of the Delta track "Forever", subtitled "garage version", on 8 May 2020.